ManuelElizaldi/SisyphusCorner/Writing/Entries/Running For My Problems.md

-"Running, because there's more ways of meditating than sitting"
+"Physical source for emotional detachment"

-Yesterday while I was running my 5 kilometers in extreme Texas heat (93°) at 12:00 pm, fueled by absolutely nothing but black coffee, I though about how I run for my problems.
+Yesterday while I was running my 5 kilometers in extreme Texas heat (93°) at 12:00 pm, fueled by absolutely nothing but black coffee, I though about how I run from my problems.

-Like most runners today, I started in 2020.
+Like most runners today, I started running in 2020.
 Needing a reason to get out of the house, running was the perfect excuse.
-Going for a run during quarantine felt like an Edward Hopperian dream.
-Little to no cars and no people around.
-I remember enjoying the solitude and calm that I felt during those runs.
-Back then I would put on a podcast and easily cruise for 5-15 kms.
-I had more time back then, I would set a long distance run goal to see if I could do it just to prove to myself I was capable.
+Going for a run during quarantine felt like an Edward Hopperian dream, no cars and no people around me.
+I remember enjoying the solitude and how calm I felt during those runs.
+Uncertainty was forever looming, I graduated that year from college and had no idea what I was going to do with my life, nonetheless I had the assuring certainty that I was going to run that day.

-I was lucky.
-My quarantine experince wasn't so bad.
-I spent some long needed time with the family after being gone for college.

-But waking up, grabbing my running shoes and hitting the rode was a freeing experience.
-I wonder if there was no covid, would I have fallen so in love with running?
-That just another what if in my life.
+When I first started running I used music as a *boost (find another phrase/word for this)* I would crank up the music, listening to metal, hip hop punk or anything that had a good beat with a high BPM that I could follow with my running.
+High BPM, High running octane. *funny enough <- find some better wya of saying this*, now I don't listen to any music.
+I find that the perfect music for my runs is the sound of my surroundings, having no music blasting inside my head allows for my thoughts to be on clear display.
+All of my insecurities, worries, *anhelos (look for the word in english)* are load and clear.
+This way I am able to dance (run) with my demons.
+Running provides a soothing detachment.
+For those 30 minutes to an hour I spend hitting the pavement with my steps I can observe my thoughts.

+After I

 Back in 2023 I was unemployed, rejection after rejection.
 I was accustomed to receiving a 'no'.
 It was frustrating because it fell like all my efforts where for nothing.
 I would log in early to LinkedIn, apply to as many openings as I could, then I would go for a run.
 It almost seemed like running kept me sane.
 Logging in miles, logging in the applications.
 That kept me going.
 Just like running, time moves forward and so should I. For a moment I didn't know what I would do with my life, but I knew I had to run

+You learn to find happiness even if you are surrounded by suffering.
+Feet might be hurting, cramping, you might be frustrated looking for a sjob but running shows you that you can find comfort in pain.
+Knowing that you are still fighting.
+Running teaches you to know that you will be at the finish line.

+You against you, you can be your worst enemy.
+It's so easy to be negative, to give in to the negative emotions within you.
+But running teaches you not to hear those voices.
+Those voices only slow you down.

-## Running as meditation:
+## Running as meditation - maybe these thoughts could be used for another piece

+"Running, because there's more ways of meditating than sitting"

 Running has become a weird masochistic form of meditation that I have come to hold dear in my heart.
-During my runs I don't listen to music, but there was a time when I first started that I had metal, hip hop punk or anything that had a good beat with a high BPM that I could follow with my running.
-High BPM, High running octane.

-Nowadays I find that the perfect music for my running is the sound of my surroundings.
-Having no music blasting inside my head allows for my thoughts to be on full display.
-My insecurities, worries and wishes are load and clear.
-I am able to dance with my demons

-Running provides a soothing detachment.
-For those 30 minutes or an hour I spend hitting the pavement with my steps I can observe my thoughts.

 Running has helped me to stay on the path of working out.
 Lifting weights sometimes feel like to much work, but I know that I need to move.
 Movement is medicine, my easy way out is hitting the road and run at least 3 km, that is the bear minimum.